Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Capacity-Based Clustering Algorithms

-Note that, despite being always non-negative, the rate difference in \eqref{cluster_assignemnt} cannot be considered a distance metric as, in general, it does not satisfy the triangle inequality.
-After all the remaining \acp{ue} have been assigned to the corresponding clusters, the coordinates of the centroids need to be updated.
-At iteration $i+1$, the new \ac{irs} configuration of cluster $\mathcal{U}_{z, i+1}$ is computed as the average of all data points in the cluster, weighted by their achievable rate, i.e.,
+After all the remaining \acp{ue} have been assigned to the corresponding clusters, the coordinates of the centroids are updated.
+At iteration $i+1$, the new \ac{irs} configuration (centroid) of cluster $\mathcal{U}_{z, i+1}$ is computed as the average of the data points in the cluster, weighted by their achievable rate, i.e.,